- take an input (usually a number, date or category) and

 Scales with continuous input and continuous output

 Linear scales are probably the most commonly used scale type as they are the most suitable scale for transforming data values into positions and lengths.
-If there’s one scale type to learn about this is the one.

 The output range can also be specified as colours:

 This can be useful for visualisations such as choropleth maps, but also consider

 scaleSqrt scale is useful for sizing circles by area (rather than radius).
 (When using circle size to represent data, it’s considered better practice to set the area, rather than the radius proportionally to the data.)

 scaleSqrt.
 This scale interpolates using a power function y=mxk+c.
 The exponent

 k is set using

 (I’ve never used this scale, by the way!)

 scaleLog interpolates using a log function y=m*log(x)+b and can be useful when the data has an exponential nature to it.